CORE-3D: Context-aware Open-vocabulary Retrieval by Embeddings in 3D: Experiments

-\textbf{Results.} Table~\ref{tab:segmentation_results} reports quantitative comparisons.
-Our method achieves the best performance across all three metrics, outperforming previous zero-shot methods.
+\textbf{Results.} Table~\ref{tab:segmentation_results} reports quantitative comparisons on Replica and ScanNet.
+Our method achieves the best performance across all evaluated approaches—including both training-based and zero-shot methods.
 In particular, the improvements in mIoU and fwIoU highlight the benefit of our context-aware embeddings and multi-view 3D refinement, which produce more consistent object representations than 2D-based pipelines.
 We also provide qualitative examples in Fig.~\ref{fig:qualitative_replica}.
 Visual comparisons on Replica scenes illustrate that our method yields more accurate segmentation boundaries and finer recognition of challenging categories.
 Our method consistently detects objects across categories with higher fidelity than competing approaches.